nfdi4plants/ARC-specification/ARC specification.md

 - mzTAB (analysis data metabolomics and proteomics)
 - Fastq.gz (compressed NGS Short Read Sequencing, Long Read Sequencing)
 - fastq (NGS Short Read Sequencing, Long Read Sequencing)
-- BAM
+- BAM (??)
-- SAM
+- SAM (??)

 Notes:
-  - In case of storing vendor-spesific data within an ARC, it is strongly encurage to accompany them by the corresponding open formats or provide a workflow for convertion or processing.
+  - In case of storing vendor-spesific data within an ARC, it is strongly encuraged to accompany them by the corresponding open formats or provide a workflow for convertion or processing.
+(TODO: Hm, I would consider that as a task for the longterm access squad/technology watch!?)

 #### Compression and Encryption

 Compression is preferrable to save on disk space and speed up data transfers but not required.
 Without compression workflows are simpler as often no transparent compression and decompression is available.
 Uncompressed files are usually easier to index and better searchable.

-Encryption is not advised (but could be an option to share sensitive data in an otherwise open ARC) .
+Encryption is not advised (but could be an option to share sensitive data in an otherwise open ARC).

 #### Directory and File Naming Conventions